 Ever notice how only the last few digits of your credit card show up on receipts?
 You can thanks FACTA for that.

-The Bankruptcy Abuse Prevention and Consumer Protection Act (2005) — The 2005 Bankruptcy Act made it much more difficult for individual debtors to file for chapter 7 bankruptcy by establishing a “means test,” which essentially requires the debtor to prove chapter 7, a massive liquidation of assets, is the only option (find out about the six chapter of bankruptcy here).
+The Bankruptcy Abuse Prevention and Consumer Protection Act (2005) — The 2005 Bankruptcy Act made it much more difficult for individual debtors to file for chapter 7 bankruptcy by establishing a “means test,” which essentially requires the debtor to prove chapter 7, a massive liquidation of assets, is the only option.

 It also required most applicants to go through a government-approved credit counseling program before filing and a financial management education program after filing.
 A reputable bankruptcy firm can help you with this process.